-- The remuneration policy, setting the terms and conditions for the key management personnel, was developed and approved by the Board. - All key management personnel receive a base salary or fee appropriate to the skills and responsibility of the role - The Board reviews key management personnel packages annually by reference to the performance, executive performance and comparable information from industry sectors.
+- The remuneration policy, setting the terms and conditions for the key management personnel, was developed and approved by the Board. - All key management personnel receive a base salary or fee appropriate to the skills and responsibility of the role - The Board reviews key management personnel packages annually by reference to the Company's performance, executive performance and comparable information from industry sectors.

 The performance of key management personnel is measured against criteria agreed annually with each executive and is based predominantly on the forecast development of the Company's projects.
 Any bonuses or incentives must be linked to predetermined performance criteria.
 The Board may, however, exercise its discretion in relation to approving incentives, bonuses and options.
-Any changes must be justified by reference to measurable performance criteria.
-The policy is designed to attract the highest calibre of executives and reward them for performance that results in long-term growth in shareholder wealth.